Joshua-Augment/laravel-query-pagination/README.md

 # Laravel Query Pagination

-A lightweight, framework-friendly helper for building **consistent, API-friendly pagination, sorting, filtering, and search** endpoints in Laravel.
+A lightweight package for building **consistent, API-friendly pagination, sorting, filtering, and search** endpoints in Laravel — now using a **single unified class (`PaginatedQuery`)** for both querying and responding.

-Instead of re-writing `page`, `per_page`, `search`, `filters[...]`, and `sort_by` logic in every controller, this package provides:

-- `PaginatedQuery` — applies search, filters, sorting, and pagination to any Eloquent query.
-- `PaginatedResponse` — returns a unified JSON shape for all paginated endpoints.

-This makes it easy for frontends (React, Vue, mobile apps, etc.) to rely on a **single API contract** across your backend.
+This package standardizes the query params and JSON output across all your endpoints, making it simple for your frontend (React, Vue, mobile apps) to plug in one standard pattern.

 ---